STAT545-UBC-hw-2018-19/hw01-eaerh/README.md

 The markdown file exploring the data set  **gapminder** can be found [here.](hw01_gapminder.Rmd)

+A boxplot of the expected lifespan per continent can be found [here](

 ## Concluding words
 Summing it all up with a meme: